Encoding Strategies for Long-Term Learning

 Pause regularly to prompt encoding.
 After presenting key concepts, ask students to explain, visualise, connect, or apply.
 These encoding activities take minimal time but substantially improve retention.

-Successful transfer from encoding to long-term retention requires spaced practice, where students revisit material at increasing intervals over time.
-Interleaving different topics during practice sessions strengthens memory consolidation better than blocked practice.
+Successful transfer from encoding to long-term retention requires spaced practise, where students revisit material at increasing intervals over time.
+Interleaving different topics during practise sessions strengthens memory consolidationbetter than b locked practise.
 Teachers should design review cycles that bring back previously encoded material in new contexts, forcing reprocessing that strengthens memory traces.

 A complete approach to memory combines: